albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Disable all airport features except runways if you'd like to rely on the airport diagrams of the OpenStreetMap background map, for example.

 .. figure:: ../images/airportdiagram1.jpg
+         :scale: 50%

-         High level view of the airport diagram of EDDH.
+         High level view of the airport diagram of EDDH. *Click image to enlarge.*

 .. figure:: ../images/airportdiagram2.jpg
       :scale: 50%